jaco4873/cds-visual-analytics-2025/src/assignment_3/README.md

 uv run python -m assignment_3.main --data-dir /path/to/lego/data --output-dir /path/to/output
 ```

+## Dataset
+- Source and format: The dataset consists of images of various Lego bricks arranged in folders named after the brick type.
+- The data should be placed in the `data/lego` directory.
+- We use the data from the "Cropped Images" folder, which contains images with backgrounds removed - to be specific, there should be folders with brick in subdirectories: `data/lego/Cropped Images/*`

 ## Configuration

 The project uses a central configuration system in `config.py` that can be modified to customize various aspects: